MrFizzyBubbs/loop-cs/README.md

 # loop-cs

 `loop-cs` is a script for looping softcore Community Service runs designed to work if you are me, [Baden (#2460823)](https://api.aventuristo.net/av-snapshot?u=Baden).
-It is built using the task-based engine from [grimoire](https://github.com/Loathing-Associates-Scripting-Society/grimoire) and achieves an cost-optimal(ish) run with 0/4/1 organ use for any class.
+It is built using the task-based engine from [grimoire](https://github.com/Loathing-Associates-Scripting-Society/grimoire) and achieves a near cost-optimal run with 0/4/1 organ use for any class.
 This script is a greatly improved version of my previous Community Service script: [fizz-sccs](https://github.com/MrFizzyBubbs/fizz-sccs).

 ## Installation